Policy

 What must be covered in the report

-We are legally required to include the following details in section 47 reports:
+We are legally required to include the following details in a section 47 report:

-- with whom and where te tamaiti or rangatahi was placed while in the chief executive's custody
+- where and with whom te tamaiti or rangatahi was living while in the chief executive's custody

 - whether a medical examination of te tamaiti or rangatahi was undertaken under section 53